Harp: Chromatic-strung harps

 Some harps, rather than using pedal or lever devices, achieve chromaticity by simply adding additional strings to cover the notes outside their diatonic home scale.
 The Welsh triple harp is one such instrument, and two other instruments employing this technique are the cross-strung harp and the inline chromatic harp.

 The cross-strung harp has one row of diatonic strings, and a separate row of chromatic notes, angled in an "X" shape so that the row which can be played by the right hand at the top may be played by the left hand at the bottom, and vice versa.
 This variant was first attested as the arpa de dos órdenes ("two-row harp") in Spain and Portugal, in the 17th century.

 The inline chromatic harp is generally a single-course harp with all 12 notes of the chromatic scale appearing in a single row.
 Single course inline chromatic harps have been produced at least since 1902, when Karl Weigel of Hanover patented a model of inline chromatic harp.

 Electric harps

 Amplified (electro-acoustic) hollow body and solid body electric lever harps are produced by many harp makers, including Lyon & Healy, Salvi, and Camac.
 They generally use individual piezo-electric sensors for each string, often in combination with small internal microphones to produce a mixed electrical signal.
 Hollow body instruments can also be played acoustically, while solid body instruments must be amplified.

 The late-20th century Gravikord is a modern purpose-built electric double harp made of stainless steel based on the traditional West African kora.

-Variations

-Harps vary globally in many ways.
-In terms of size, many smaller harps can be played on the lap, whereas larger harps are quite heavy and rest on the floor.
-Different harps may use strings of catgut, nylon, metal, or some combination.